Everything You Need To Know About King George III

-Amidst all these political changes and realignment, a brutal war in North America – known as the Seven Years’ War raged on in America.
-The war, which was fought between France and Britain, lasted from 1756 to 1763.
-The war, which cost a fortune to finance.
+Amidst a plethora of political changes and realignment, a brutal war in North America – known as the Seven Years’ War (1756-1763) – raged on.
+The war, which was fought between France and Britain, cost a fortune to finance.
 Hostilities between those two European powers erupted primarily as a result of border disputes in North America.

 In the end, the war took a considerable amount of resources to wage.
 George made it his priority to bring back the years of peace and order.
 He also had to contend with the empire’s dire financial situation.

 In Lord Bute, George saw a trusted man who could help him achieve his desired vision for the empire.
-In 1762, the king made Lord Bute the Prime Minister of Britain.
+In 1762, the George III made Lord Bute the Prime Minister of Britain.

 However, radical elements and members of parliament, such as John Wikes and William Pit, strongly opposed Bute and the king.
 Also, there was court drama over Lord Bute.
 Many parliamentarians held the belief that Bute was trying to seize greater power for the monarch.

 Lord Bute purposely kept the young King George III very much away from other members of parliament.
 A large section of the MPs struck back, and Bute had no option than to resign in 1763.
 It was also rumored that he had an affair with the king’s mother.

 Bute’s successor as prime minister was George Grenville.
 George III now had to work with Prime Minister Grenville to solve the empire’s distressing cash problems.
 Additionally, he also brought people like William Augustus (Duke of Cumberland) and William Pitt into his inner circle.
-Regardless of this, the king still found it herculean in fixing the financial woes of his empire.
+Regardless of this, the King still found the task of fixing the financial woes of his empire very herculean.

 King George III and the Intolerable Acts of the 1760s